pic

 87.192 μs (0 allocations: 0 bytes)

-As the example reveals, note that an eager computation doesn't automatically imply the application of SIMD.
-This explains why the macro @simd is included, which hints the compiler that vectorizing the operation is worth considering.
-In fact, we'll see that when conditions comprise multiple statements, adding @simd could prompt the compiler to vectorize conditions, while still relying on a lazy evaluation for executing operations.
+As the example reveals, an eager computation doesn't automatically imply the application of SIMD.
+This is precisely why @simd is included, which provides a hint to the compiler that vectorizing the operation might be beneficial.
+In fact, we'll show later that adding @simd when conditions comprise multiple statements could prompt the compiler to vectorize conditions, while still relying on a lazy evaluation.

 x = rand(5_000_000)